I wish I could offer more than my story-I wish I could tell of a cure, or of a new discovery or research. I hope one day that will be a possibility!

 Here's that ultra-important last paragraph:

 I also know I am SO lucky.
-I know that I could have not responded to the medication and ended up much worse, I know that many hyperemesis patients have this the entire pregnancy and are in incredible pain, away from their families in hospital beds.
+I know that I could have not responded to the medication that I took (depending on the severity) and ended up much worse, I know that many hyperemesis patients have this the entire pregnancy and are in incredible pain, away from their families in hospital beds.
 I know that I am lucky to be pregnant and 18 weeks along and finally I can feel so excited for this new little baby inside of me is sticking around.
 I know that much worse things can happen in a pregnancy and I am so incredibly grateful to have this child.
 I know that there are women who take pregnancy for granted and I am NOT one of them.
 I have had so many friends deal with incredible losses, and friends that have had to struggle with coming to peace with never biologically bearing a child after years of heartbreaking tests and procedures.
 I have friends who have been and are presently waiting endlessly and hopefully for an adoption referral.
 And I have had enough hard life experiences with pregnancy loss to never ever take a baby (or even a pregnancy) for granted.
 I also thought SO much-every day in fact-about moms all over the world who are sick-not sick because they have a wonderful new life growing inside them, but because they have had an awful diagnosis of disease.